debiki/talkyard/README.md

        git clone https://github.com/debiki/talkyard.git talkyard
        cd talkyard
        apt install make jq

+ 1. Start Talkyard:

         make up

-1. Wait. `make up` takes a while: Git submodules and Node.js packages will get downloaded, Typescript, Stylus and Scala code gets compiled and packaged, Docker images get built.
+    And have a coffee; `make up` takes a while: Git submodules and Node.js packages will get downloaded, Typescript, Stylus and Scala code gets compiled and packaged, Docker images get built.
     You can tail the log messages, by typing `make tail`, or `sudo s/d logs -f`.  (s/d means "scripts" and "docker-compose")

     The following log message might take 10 - 20 minutes: (to download things)

         Loading project definition from /opt/talkyard/app/project

     Wait for these "Server started" log messages to appear:

         app_1  |
         app_1  | --- (Running the application, auto-reloading is enabled) ---
         app_1  |
         app_1  | [info] p.c.s.NettyServer - Listening for HTTP on /0:0:0:0:0:0:0:0:9000
         app_1  | [info] p.c.s.NettyServer - Listening for HTTPS on /0:0:0:0:0:0:0:0:9443
         app_1  |
         app_1  | (Server started, use Ctrl+D to stop and go back to the console...) app_1  |

 1. Point your browser to http://localhost/.
 This sends a request to the Docker container